WahlNetwork/vester/README.md

 - Pick apart the scripts to use with other orchestration engines, or just as ideas for your code.

 ## Installation
 Copy or fork the repo into your environment.
-Make sure you have PowerShell 4+ installed, along with PowerCLI 5.8+.
+Make sure you have PowerShell 4.0+ installed, along with PowerCLI 5.8+.
 The scripts are not signed, so you'll need to adjust your PowerShell ExecutionPolicy based on where you're running the engine file.

 ## Usage Instructions
+Here's the scoop.

+1. Update the vars.ps1 file with your domain specific information.
+2. Decide how you wish to run the scripts:
-Update the vars.ps1 file with your domain specific information.
-Run the engine.ps1 file, which will call all of the scripts in the various folders.
-If you don't want to run all of the scripts, open up the engine.ps1 file and edit the $jobMap variable and remove references to the scripts you wish to remove.
+  2. Option 1: Run the engine.ps1 file, which will call all of the scripts in the various folders.
+  3. Option 2: If you don't want to run all of the scripts, open up the engine.ps1 file and edit the $jobMap variable and remove references to the scripts you wish to remove.
+  4. Option 3: Just ignore the engine.ps1 file and run the scripts individually.
+They will still use the vars.ps1 file and have some limited output to the console.

 Here's an example of what the $jobMap var looks like:
 ```